Enforcement (film)

-Enforcement (Shorta) is a 2020 Danish crime action film directed by Frederik Louis Hviid and Anders Ølholm in their feature directorial debut.
+Enforcement (Shorta) is a 2020 Danish crime action film directed by Anders Ølholm and Frederik Louis Hviid in their feature directorial debut.
 The film premiered at the 77th Venice International Film Festival in the 35th International Critics' Week on 5 September 2020, and it is about two patrol officers who find themselves trapped when unrest spreads after news arrives that a young foreigner of the ghetto has died while in police custody.

 Plot

-Jens Høyer (Simon Sears) and Mike Andersen (Jacob Lohmann) are officer on routine patrol in the ghetto of Svalegården, a fictional neighborhood of Copenhagen.
+Jens Høyer and Mike Andersen are officer on routine patrol in the ghetto of Svalegården, a fictional neighbourhood of Copenhagen.
 The mood among the foreign population is heated because an arrested Senegalese, 19-year-old Talib Ben Hassi, was seriously injured in police custody and is in danger of life.
 Subsequently, when the death of the young Talib is made known, the two agents, engaged in a search, are attacked and their car is set on fire.
 Jens and Mike will then have to survive the people's desire for revenge.